g-rl/fruityrpc/README.md

 - works with **every fl studio version**, 32-bit, 64-bit and portable
 - shows your project, the real build number, what you are doing, and the elapsed time
-- **free and open source**, and it never touches your projects or your audio
+- never touches your projects or your audio

 <p align="center">
   <img src="docs/preview.png" alt="fruityrpc on a discord profile" width="320">